algolia/instantsearch/packages/instantsearch-specs/content/widgets/rating-menu.md

 classes:
   - name: .ais-RatingMenu
     description: the root div of the widget
+  - name: .ais-RatingMenu--noRefinement
+    description: the root div of the widget with no refinement
   - name: .ais-RatingMenu-list
     description: the list of ratings
   - name: .ais-RatingMenu-item